 - 1 cup sugar

 - 2 cups flour

-- In a medium bowl, cream butter and sugar together with an electric mixer until smooth, about 3 mins.
-2. Add the vanilla almond milk, egg, and vanilla and continue to combine with the mixer, 1 min.
+- In a medium bowl, cream butter and sugar together with an electric mixer until smooth, about 3 minutes.
+2. Add the vanilla, milk, and egg, and continue to combine with the mixer, 1 minute.
 3. In a food processor, grind walnuts and pecans until they are completely fine ground.
 4. In a large mixing bowl, whisk ground nuts, flour and baking powder until well combined.
 Gradually fold into wet ingredients until a dough forms.
 Divide dough into 2 round (roughly 5”) discs and refrigerate for at least 1 hour.
 5. Preheat oven to 350.
-Roll dough on floured surface until 1/4” thick.
-6. Cut shapes and transfer to parchment lined sheet and bake 10-13 mins until edges are lightly browned. (dough re-rolls well, so use those scraps!)
+Roll dough on floured surface until ¼” thick.
+6. Cut shapes and transfer to parchment lined sheet and bake 10-13 minutes until edges are lightly browned. (dough re-rolls well, so use those scraps!)
 7. Optional: Once cookies have cooled completely, ice with your favorite cookie icing, if desired.
 If you’re like me, and don’t feel like making icing, use Wilton Icing.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.